MerosCrypto/Meros/docs/Protocol/Merit.md

 ```

 - records doesn’t contain multiple records for a single key.
-- records doesn’t have a record with a nonce lower than the previous record for the same key.
+- records doesn’t have a record with a nonce lower tha The previous record for the same key.
 - Every record in records has a Merkle tree hash equivalent to the Merkle tree hash for the mentioned key at the mentioned nonce (as described in the Consensus documentation).
-- Every Entry verified in Verifications archived in this Block has all predecessors on the same Account mentioned in a past Block or in this Block.
+- Every Transaction verified in Verifications archived in this Block has all inputs mentioned in a past Block or in this Block.
 - Every miner has an unique and valid key.
 - Every miner has an amount greater than or equal to 1.
 - The total of every miner’s amount equals 100.